earthpulse/ml-dataset/README.md

 - Examples:
   - [Catalog example](examples/catalog.json): Shows the basic usage of the extension in a STAC Catalog
-  - [Sub Catalog example](examples/sub-catalog.json): Shows the basic usage of the extension in a STAC Sub Catalog
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)